 Lumpkin and Glenora were on the cover of an earlier adventure, Scotched.
 For The Scottie Barked at Midnight, it is Dandy in the cover illustration.
 In fact, there are two Scotties in the story, Dandy and Dondi, two-thirds of an act called "Deidre and her Dancing Doggies" that is primed to win the top prize on a television variety show . . . until someone does in Deidre.

-In need of another dancer to fill in for the murdered woman, Deidre’s daughter taps Liss.
+In need of another dancer to fill in for the murdered woman, Deidre's daughter taps Liss.
 She was once a professional Scottish dancer, after all.
 How hard can it be for her to learn the steps to accompany two trained pups?
-In fact, it isn’t hard at all.
+In fact, it is not hard at all.
 The hard part is figuring out who killed Deidre and who is behind the dirty tricks haunting the competition, before that unscrupulous person can knock Liss out of the running, too.

 Above are the Scotties who inspired Dandy and Dondi, the two Scottish Terriers who make their first appearance in the ninth Liss MacCrimmon mystery, The Scottie Barked at Midnight.
 They are, clockwise, Doogie, Bentley, Maggie Rose, and Gracie and they are the companions of Carolyn Grande, the reader who first suggested to me that Scotties would be a perfect fit for my Scottish-American heritage themed mystery series.
-They reappear in #10.